 Studio, Ernest Place, Crows Nest (2009 – present)

-2020, my big ‘artistic’ project for the year is to try to pull together an electronic update of Stardust Painter-Poet, to post on this Website (now achieved, see ‘Downloads’), put on hold during the Coronavirus lockdown (when I switched focus to doing two more paintings for this projected publication, ‘Hard Quiz’ and ‘Orchids & I’).
+2020, my big ‘artistic’ project for the year is to try to pull together an electronic update of Stardust Painter-Poet, to post on this Website (achieved September, see ‘Downloads’), having been put on hold during the Coronavirus lockdown (when I switched focus to doing two more paintings for this projected publication, ‘Hard Quiz’ and ‘Orchids & I’).

 Paintings commenced (2020) in my studio: